Mattias-b-Pettersson/Sushi-Yamato/README-TESTS.md

 Didn't find a way to mock a API request so i couldn't test that part of the javascript but tested the functions used depending on the API answer.

+When looking at the console when loading edit booking and booking page it says "Uncaught ReferenceError: module is not defined" but this error is needed to make sure that the tests are working.

 ### Disable submit button tests

 - Check if all the classes has been added to the P tag